New Ebola case in the Democratic Republic of Congo

 The International Rescue Committee was at the forefront of the fight to contain the deadly Ebola virus during the outbreak in Liberia and Sierra Leone in 2014.
 Most recently we responded to outbreaks in the Democratic Republic of Congo, strengthening infection control practices in health facilities, as well as training and mentoring health care workers.

 Ebola is a virus characterized by fever, weakness, muscle pain, headache and sore throat, followed by vomiting, diarrhea and, in a few patients, bleeding.

 The largest and most complex Ebola outbreak occurred in West Africa in 2014.
 The disease was first discovered in Guinea and then moved across land borders to Sierra Leone and Liberia, infecting 28,000 people and claiming more than 11,000 lives.
 The IRC was a leading responder.

 In May 2018 an outbreak in the Democratic Republic of Congo, where the virus was first discovered in 1976, spread to Mbandaka, a densely populated city of 1.2 million people.
-A new outbreak declared in northestern Congo on Aug 1, 2018 has spread to an area surrounded by armed militants.
+Another outbreak declared in northestern Congo on Aug 1, 2018 spread to an area surrounded by armed militants.
 Violence remains a major concern where Ebola response workers are being threatens and attacked.

-The IRC is working with the Congolese government and the World Health Organization and its partners on the ground to contain the outbreak by sending a team of infection-control specialists, environmental health experts and medical logisticians to support existing health facilities.
-The goal is to strengthen prevention and control by helping facilities to identify and isolate Ebola cases in addition to providing lifesaving non-Ebola health services.
+The IRC has been working with the Congolese government and the World Health Organization and its partners on the ground to contain the outbreak by sending a team of infection-control specialists, environmental health experts and medical logisticians to support existing health facilities.
+The goal: to strengthen prevention and control by helping facilities to identify and isolate Ebola cases in addition to providing lifesaving non-Ebola health services.

 The virus is contracted through direct exposure to bodily fluids (of an infected person or a contaminated animal).
 Patients can take up to 21 days to develop symptoms, and Ebola’s initial symptoms are nonspecific, making it difficult to diagnose the disease quickly.